People · 人员

 Past Fellows • 前任研究员

 Tabitha Grace Mallory (马碧珊) specializes in international relations and Chinese foreign and domestic policy.
 Her current research interests include China’s role in global governance, environmental issues, and sustainable agriculture.
-As a CWP fellow, she will be working on a book manuscript on China and global fisheries governance based on her dissertation entitled “China, Global Governance, and the Making of a Distant Water Fishing Nation.”
+As a CWP fellow, she worked on a book manuscript on China and global fisheries governance based on her dissertation entitled “China, Global Governance, and the Making of a Distant Water Fishing Nation.”
 Dr. Mallory also conducts research on China-Africa relations, with a focus on the environmental aspects of that relationship, and has led research delegations to both China and Africa.
 Dr. Mallory completed her Ph.D. in international relations at the Johns Hopkins University School of Advanced International Studies (SAIS).
 She was a visiting scholar at Peking University’s School of International Studies, and an A. Doak Barnett Fellow at SAIS.
 She was a Hopkins Scholar and holds a certificate in Chinese Studies from the Hopkins-Nanjing Center; and a B.A. in international studies and Mandarin Chinese from the University of Washington.
 Dr. Mallory has also worked as a research associate at The National Bureau of Asian Research, an organization dedicated to informing and strengthening U.S. policy toward Asia.

 Xiaoyu Pu（蒲晓宇）has research interests in international security, international relations theories, and Chinese foreign policy.
 During the CWP fellowship period, he worked on a book manuscript based on his dissertation entitled “Limited Rebranding: Status Signaling, Multiple Audiences, and the Incoherence of China’s Grand Strategy.”
 Challenging the conventional wisdom that rising powers always maximize their prestige and status, this project aims to provide a two-level theory of status signaling in international politics and to explain the seemingly incoherent grand strategy of contemporary China.
 In addition, he worked on some article manuscripts on such topics as diplomatic signaling, rising powers, and the change of international order.
 His previous research has appeared in journals such as International Security, The China Quarterly, Asian Affairs, World Economics and Politics as well as in edited volumes.
 He has received grants and award from Mershon Center for International Security Studies and American Sociological Association.
 He is an assistant professor in the Department of Political Science at University of Nevada, Reno.
 From 2009 to 2012, he has taught at Ohio State as an instructor, and has received department chair’s commendation for excellence in teaching.
 Xiaoyu Pu holds a BA and an MA from Nankai University in Tianjin, and another MA from Kent State University in Ohio.
 He received his PhD in political science from the Ohio State University.